 This first column discusses the benefits of provenance and makes a case that better provenance mechanisms are needed for visualization.
-In upcoming installments, we'll attempt to inform the scientific community at large about the benefits and technologies related to provenance.
+In upcoming columns of the Visualization Corner, we will attempt to inform the scientific community at large about the benefits and technologies related to provenance.
 In particular, we want to promote the idea of reproducible visualizations.
-We encourage authors of articles published here to provide metadata for visualizations in their articles that let readers reproduce images as well as generate related ones (for example, using different data).
+We encourage authors of articles published in the department to provide metadata for visualizations in their articles that let readers reproduce images as well as generate related ones (for example, using different data).
 Ultimately, our hope is that this trend will spread to the point that published articles will contain not only textual descriptions of the techniques, but links to data, code, and the complete overall process used to generate the scientific results.

 As a mechanism to capture and share provenance metadata, authors can use VisTrails to produce specifications of the figures and plots presented in their articles.
-We'll archive this information at www.vistrails.org/index.php/ CiSE.
+We'll archive this information at www.vistrails.org/index.php/CiSE.
 The data and processes associated with this column are already available on the Web site, so you can reproduce them, right now, from your desktop!

-Finally, before constructing a visualization, users must often acquire, generate, or transform a given data set-for example, to calibrate a simulation, they must obtain data from sensors, generate data from a simulation, and finally construct and compare the visualizations for both data sets.
+generate, or transform a given data set-for example, to calibrate a simulation, they must obtain data from sensors, generate data from a simulation, and finally construct and compare the visualizations for both data sets.
 Most visualization systems, however, don't give users adequate support for creating complex pipelines that support multiple libraries and services.